 4. Minimal Pairs

-Minimal pairs therapy can also be applied to syllable reduction by using word pairs that differ in syllable structure, helping the child hear and produce the correct number of syllables.
+Minimal pairs therapy can also be applied to syllable reduction.
+It uses word pairs that differ in syllable structure.
+This helps the child hear and produce the correct number of syllables.

 5. Modeling and Imitation